wilko473/boardcardgames/README.md

 This project contains the custom code to train DMC agents on Keezen.
 The folder structure could be copied over a RLCard project.
-Just register the keezen environment in the __init__.py.
+Just register the keezen environment in the `__init__.py`.

 The folder structure:

-`/examples/experiments/dmc_keezen_result/keezenexpid7` -> experiment folder with a generated model and a processed.csv with tournament results against randomly playing agents.
+`/examples/experiments/dmc_keezen_result/keezenexpid7` -> experiment folder with a generated model and a `processed.csv` with tournament results against randomly playing agents.
 `/rlcard/envs/keezen.py` -> the keezen environment
 `/rlcard/games/keezen/agent.py` -> rule-based agent
 `/rlcard/games/keezen/board.py`